-Instruction includes courses in theory and shop practice in the proper uses of hand and power tools and machines, building footings and foundations, site layout, rough framing, exterior and interior finishing, blueprint reading and cost estimating.
+Instruction includes courses in Carpentry Theory, Blueprint Reading and Estimating.
+Students practice proper use of hand and power tools, build footings and foundations, perform site layout, rough framing, siding and interior finish.

 Students planning to attend full-time and complete the program in one year must start fall semester.